-a) Identify one example of the follo owing two sub-types of deictic expressions from the extract: Person deixis: in sentence number Social deixis: in sentence number b) Find an example of an adjacency What category is it an example of pair sequence category in the extract and write it down below. of?
-This is an example of a/ancategory. adjacency pair sequence c) c) Find an example of an indirect speech act in the extract and write it down below.
-What is the implicature contained within the utterance?
-The length of your answer must not exceed 20 words.
+a) Identify one example of the follo wing two sub-types of deictic expressions from the extract: Person deixis: in sentence number Social deixis: in sentence number b) Find an example of an adjacency What category is it an example of pair sequence category in the extract and write it down below.
+This is an example of a/ancategory. adjacency pair sequence c) • eech act in the extract and write it down below.
+What is the utterance?
+The length of your answer must not exceed 20

-ENG Sivu: 13 (22) Nimi: Henkilötunnus: Task 2.
-Literacy (0-3 points) Point out three ways in which the s speech represented in the text excerpt matches up with general characteristics of spoken language exceed 60 words. rather than written la nguage.
-The length of your answer must not Task 3.
-Text and discourse (0-3 po ints) Using linguistic terms, describe three ways in which cohesion is created in sentences 10-14.
-The length of your answer must not exceed 40 words.
+ENG Sida: 13 (22) Namn: Personbeteckning:

+Task 2.
+Literacy (0-3 points)

+• • the text excerpt matches up with general nguage.
+The length of your answer must not

+Task 3.
+Text and discourse (0-3 poi ints)

+Using linguistic terms, describe throof your answer must not exceed 40 · · · · · · · · · · · · · · · · · · · sion is created in sentences 10-14.
+The length

-ENG Sivu: 14 (22) Nimi: Henkilötunnus: Part 2 (0-50 points) • This part of the examination tests your knowledge and understanding of David Lodge's The Art of Fiction and your ability to apply that understanding in analyzing Shirley Jackson's short story "The Lottery".
+ENG Sida: 14 (22) Namn: Personbeteckning: Part 2 (0-50 points) nderstanding of David Lodge's The Art of Fiction Shirley Jackson's short story "The Lottery".
 Complete each task as directed.
 Your answers should be based solely on the information given in Lodge's book.
 For Tasks 1 to 4, you will also need to make use of Jackson's story in its entirety (not just the excerpt on page 5).
 Your answers must fit into the spaces provided, and they must not exceed the word limit indicated for each task.
 Any writing outside the lines provided for each task will be ignored, as will any words that exceed the maximum allowed length.
 Note that a good answer may well be shorter than the maximum length.
-Write all of your answers in English accuracy of your English and the co ner language will get zero points.
-Both the will be considered in the marking.
+Write all of your answers in English.
+An answer in any other language will get zero points.
+Both the accuracy of your English and the content of your answer will be considered in the marking.
 In order to pass the exam, you need to receive at least 20 points on this part and at least 50 points from both parts together.
 Task 1.
-"Beginning" (0-4 points) In the chapter "Beginning," Lodge lists a number of ways in which a novel or story can begin.
-Give two of the ways that Lodge discusses.
-The length of your answer must not exceed 40 words.
-(0-2 points) What type of information does the beginning of "The Lottery" provide?
+"Beginning" (0-4 points) • in which a novel or story can begin.
+Give two of r must not exceed 40 words.
+(0-2 points) What type of information does the length of your answer must not exc = = tery" provide?
 Give two specific examples.
-The length of your answer must not exceed 40 words.
-(0-2 points)
+The oints)

-ENG Sivu: 15 (22) Nimi: Henkilötunnus: Task 2.
-"Suspense" (0-4 points) In the chapter "Suspense," Lodge explains how suspense is created in a narrative.
-According to Lodge, how do narratives create suspense?
-The length of your answer must not exceed 40 words.
-(0-2 points) Applying the explanation of suspense that you provided in the previous question, give two examples of the way that suspense is created in "The Lottery."
-The length of your answer must not exceed 40 words.
-(0-2 points) Task 3.
-"Ending" (0-4) In discussing the endings of novels and stories in this chapter, Lodge suggests that, for authors, "decisions about particular aspects or components of a novel are never taken in isolation, but affect, and are affected by, all its other aspects and components."
-In what ways does the ending of Jackson's "The Lottery" explain details that have been presented earlier in the story?
-In your answer, give two details from earlier in the story and explain how the ending enables us to understand the significance of each of these two details.
-The length of your answer must not exceed 80 words.
+ENG Sida: 15 (22) Namn: Personbeteckning: Task 2.
+"Suspense" (0-4 points) · · is created in a narrative.
+According to Lodge, nswer must not exceed 40 words.
+(0-2 points) - in the previous question, give two examples of ngth of your answer must not exceed 40 words. "decisions about particular aspects and are affected by, all its other asp "The Lottery" explain details that h details from earlier in the story and or components of a ropects and components ave been presented elempted in the endi pter, Lodge suggests that, for authors, novel are never taken in isolation, but affect, s."
+In what ways does the ending of Jackson's arlier in the story?
+In your answer, give two ing enables us to understand the significance of st not exceed 80 words.
 (0-4 points)